 JACK: Well, I tried just a little bit of it and I mixed it up and it was nice and thick-like.
 I read the directions first and then I put some white paint in it and I ended up adding it about three times until I got it until it’s almost the same color as the new concrete.
 Then I put a few spots in the old thing and I’ve been watching it and it seems to stick alright but I’m concerned – is this white going to bleach out really fast and then look worse than what I’ve got?

 TOM: Was it an interior paint or an exterior paint that you mixed in?

 TOM: You know what?
-It might just work.
+It might just work to repair concrete surface.

 JACK: It looks good so far.

 TOM: Proof’s in the pudding.
 If you’ve already kind of tested it out and it seems to be holding, then it’s pretty good evidence.
 But if you want to know how, technically, to do it the right way, I would turn to the techs at QUIKRETE.

 JACK: OK.
 I can do that.
 I appreciate it.

 TOM: Thanks so much for calling us at 888-MONEY-PIT.